K. Special Academic Programs

-A student accelerating by the early accumulation of thirty-six course credits all earned at Yale may count credits earned in Yale Summer Session toward such acceleration.
+A student accelerating by the early accumulation of thirty-six course credits all earned at Yale may count credits earned for a grade in Yale Summer Session toward such acceleration.
 Work completed under the Credit/D/Fail option cannot yield acceleration credit.
-See section R, Acceleration Policies, “Acceleration by the Early Accumulation of Thirty-Six Course Credits All Earned at Yale” in section P.
+See section R, Acceleration Policies, “Acceleration by the Early Accumulation of Thirty-Six Course Credits All Earned at Yale.”

 Courses outside a student’s major, successfully completed in Yale Summer Session may, with the permission of the student’s director of undergraduate studies, be counted toward the requirements of the student’s major program.
 Summer Session courses within the student’s major automatically count toward the major.
-Courses taken for a grade may also be counted toward any of the distributional requirements.
-The Credit/D/Fail option may not be counted toward fulfilling distributional requirements for the junior year nor toward satisfaction of the distributional requirements for the bachelor’s degree.
+Courses taken for a grade may also be counted toward fulfilling distributional requirements.
+Courses taken on a Credit/D/Fail basis may not be counted toward fulfilling distributional requirements for the junior year nor toward satisfaction of the distributional requirements for the bachelor’s degree.
 There are no auditing privileges in Yale Summer Session.

-Courses in the summer program at the Paul Mellon Centre for Studies in British Art in London carry full Yale course credit, but enrollment in the Yale-in-London summer program does not constitute a term of enrollment in Yale College.
+Courses in the summer program at the Paul Mellon Centre for Studies in British Art in London carry full Yale course credit, but enrollment in the Yale in London summer program does not constitute a term of enrollment in Yale College.
 (Attendance at the Yale College program at the Paul Mellon Centre in London during a spring term does count as a regular term of enrollment.)
-Thus a student accelerating by one term by use of acceleration credits may not offer attendance at the summer program at the Mellon Centre in London as one of the required seven terms of enrollment in Yale College.
+Thus a student accelerating by one term by use of acceleration credits may not offer attendance at the summer program at the Paul Mellon Centre in London as one of the required seven terms of enrollment in Yale College.

 A student accelerating by the early accumulation of thirty-six course credits all earned at Yale may count credits earned in the summer program at the Paul Mellon Centre in London toward such acceleration.
-See “Acceleration by the Early Accumulation of Thirty-Six Course Credits All Earned at Yale” in section P.
+See section R, Acceleration Policies, “Acceleration by the Early Accumulation of Thirty-Six Course Credits All Earned at Yale.”

 Auditors are not permitted in courses taught in Yale College except for persons in one of the categories described below.

-- Students enrolled full time in Yale College or in one of the graduate or professional schools of the University.
+Category 1.
+Students enrolled full time in Yale College or in one of the graduate or professional schools of the University.
 In this case, students should contact the instructor directly for permission; with approval of the instructor, no form or additional permission is needed.

 Category 3.
-Spouses of full-time Yale faculty members, or of emeritus faculty, or of students enrolled full time in the University may audit courses without charge.
-Permission is required of the instructor and the Director of Academic and Educational Affairs is required.
+Spouses of full-time Yale faculty members, or of emeritus faculty, or of students enrolled full time in the University.
+In these cases, the permission of both the instructor and the Director of Academic and Educational Affairs is required.

 Category 4.
-Employees of the University and their spouses or partners may audit courses without charge in accordance with applicable personnel policies.
-Permission is required of the instructor, of the employee’s supervisor, and the Director of Academic and Educational Affairs is required.
+Employees of the University and their spouses, in accordance with applicable personnel policies.
+In these cases, the permission of the instructor, the employee’s supervisor, and the Director of Academic and Educational Affairs is required.

-No other persons are permitted to audit courses in Yale College except for those accepted through the Association of Yale Alumni Auditing program.
+No other persons are permitted to audit courses in Yale College, except for alumni eligible for the Alumni Auditing program.
 The Alumni Auditing program is administered separately from the general auditing program, and different rules may apply.
-Information is available at admissions.yale.edu/yale-alumni-auditing-program.

 Persons auditing courses with limited laboratory or computer facilities must secure the explicit permission of the instructor to do so, and should understand that regularly enrolled students must at all times have priority in using such facilities.
 Computer or language laboratory facilities should be employed by auditors only during times when they are not in heavy demand, and in certain courses charges for computer use may be necessary.
 General access to the campus computing network may not be available to auditors.